ajefferiss/open-moments/content/tech/php_login_form.md

 ?>
 ```

-To contain the database access for the users, we're going to create a new `class` to handle all of the interactions called `UsersDAL`.
+To contain the database access for the users, we're going to create a new `class` to handle all of the interactions called `UsersDAL` in a file called `UsersDAL.php`.
 We'll be added functions to this call through the tutorial, but the initial class will be:
 ```
 <?php
 require_once('config.inc.php');